-The grounds are expansive!
-If the walking is too much, bicycles and golf carts can be rented; guided tram tours are available.
-The relatively steep entrance fee of 700 baht (plus 400 baht per... vehicle) is cut in half at 4 p.m.
+The grounds are expansive, so if the walking is too much, bicycles and golf carts can be rented.
+Guided tram tours are available.
+The relatively steep entrance fee of 700 baht (around $22) is cut in half at 4 p.m.
 The Ancient City closes at 7 p.m.

-Getting There: Bypass some of Bangkok’s perpetual traffic jam along Sukhumvit by taking the Skytrain all the way to On Nut station.
-Try not to laugh about the name, then switch to a taxi or Uber.
+To get there, bypass some of Bangkok’s perpetual traffic jam along Sukhumvit by taking the Skytrain to On Nut station.
+Try not to laugh about the name, then switch to a taxi or Grab (Bangkok's equivalent of Uber).
 Tell the driver you want to visit the Ancient City (Muang Boran).

 On a day trip, you’ll be rushed trying to see so many ruins in a single afternoon and ultimately miss the ancient vibe that permeates the place.
-The reason you aren't reading "Best Places to Visit Near Ayutthaya" is because the Burmese sacked the ancient capital in 1767, causing it to be moved downriver to where Bangkok stands today.
+The Burmese sacked the old capital in 1767, causing it to be moved downriver to where Bangkok stands today.

 The crumbling temples and headless Buddha statues of Ayutthaya (properly pronounced "ai-yoot-tai-yah") are best enjoyed in much the same way as Angkor Wat in Cambodia: by renting a bicycle.

 Centuries of Thai history can be absorbed by exploring the many temples, structures, and museums.
 You may even find yourself alone, awash in archeology, at some of the less popular temple sites.